-I am the Local Justice of the peace for Crail & the Session Clerk for Crail Parish Church.
+I am the Local Justice of the peace for Crail.

 A Crail resident for 24 years, I have a keen interest in nature conservation and ornithology.
 Over my career I have worked in countryside management for the RSPB, several local authorities, including Fife Council, and latterly as Chief Executive of Fife Coast & Countryside Trust.